 And if you can’t get to Boesinghe, maybe you can get to Honing in Norfolk, where you’ll find another one.

 The bunker was used as an observation post, once with clear views across the canal,…

 …but I’m afraid that accessing it isn’t feasible, and anyway it would be trespassing.

 …will be translated by some kind person out there who, as we speak, is reading this post.
 Yes, you!

 …because we’re heading that way.

-By a rather extraordinary coincidence, I know of just one name among the men originally buried here, a certain Lance Corporal James Lyall, Scots Guards, who died on 25th June 1917 and whose body, after the war, was moved to Duhallow A.D.S.
+By a rather extraordinary coincidence, at the time of writing I knew of just one name among the men originally buried here, a certain Lance Corporal James Lyall, Scots Guards, who died on 25th June 1917 and whose body, after the war, was moved to Duhallow A.D.S.
 Cemetery.
 Remarkably, when I mentioned this to a friend of mine (and sometime reader of this blog) in passing, he looked at me askance, and within twenty four hours had sent me the following, “My friend’s grandfather was indeed L/Cpl J.Lyall of the Scots Guards, killed the 25th July 1917, I have photos at the graveside.”
 Isn’t that amazing?